AymaneReida/Flutter-App/README.md

 This project is a starting point for a Flutter application.

-The name of project repository is git_mobile_app
+The name of project repository is Flutter-Application